Skip to Main Content Skip to Navigation Skip to Secondary Navigation Skip to Footer

 After Enrolling at UCLA

-If you have not met the ELWR requirement before enrolling at UCLA, you must take the Analytical Writing Placement Exam (AWPE) and complete the required UCLA Composition course(s) with a grade of C or better.
+If you have not met the ELWR requirement before enrolling at UCLA, you must take the Informed Placement Process (IPP, formerly AWPE) and complete the required UCLA Composition course(s) with a grade of C or better.
 Students participating in Summer Pathways must take the AWPE on one of the following dates:

 Please visit the UCLA Writing Programs page for more information regarding costs and registration steps.